Future applicants Current applicants Schools Media Centre About Find a course Apply

 Applicants with higher education study

-If you completed or partially completed higher education studies, your grade point average can be converted to a selection rank for admission purposes.
+If you have completed or partially completed higher education studies, your grade point average can be converted into a selection rank for admission into our undergraduate programs.

 Applicants with vocational education and training (VET) study